Share this article

 Mortgage payments have been on every home owner’s mind lately, especially with all of the interest rate rises and the mortgage cliff with many mortgages’ fixed rate periods coming to an end.
 This means that now may well be the best time to look at refinancing your mortgage.

 Refinancing your mortgage means taking out a new loan to pay off your existing mortgage.
 This can result in a lower interest rate, which can save you hundreds of dollars, if not thousands of dollars, in monthly repayments over the life of your loan.
-Our in-house MyBudget Loans team have saved our clients an average of around $7,000 per year by refinancing their mortgages through our trusted third-party lenders.
+Our in-house MyBudget Loans team has saved our clients an average of around $7,000 per year by refinancing their mortgages through our trusted third-party lenders.

 And if you’re looking to save further over the long run, consider making extra monthly payments where possible.
 For example, using our home loan repayment calculator, if you were to consistently pay an additional $100 per month on a $400,000 mortgage at 5.09% p.a. over 30 years, you would save a total of $42,729 on interest, as well as cutting two years and 10 months worth of mortgage repayments off the life of your loan.